 Phlebotomy Competency: Annual requirement for any research staff conducting research blood draws.
 Exception: HHS employee who conducts blood draws as a job task in the HHS role.

 EQ provides specific hands on training for new to HHRI/research staff who are in need of specific job task training, and/or help acclimating to HHS/HHRI systems.
 These staff may be providing sole study support or are part of a smaller group that is supporting several studies.

 Study Start-up Program

 This program is designed to provide support to investigator-initiated interventional/full committee studies.
 Since the IRB requires study pre-review for these types of studies, the EQ works to identify these studies as early as proposal time to help provide feedback and support during the planning phase for study feasibility and implementation, as well as to work towards a quicker IRB review.

 All FDA regulated studies require a monitoring component.
 The IRB requires that a monitoring plan is addressed in IRB submission and the study protocol.
 EQ offers support during the study development phase to provide feedback on the best monitoring approach depending on the risk level of the study.
-EQ may provide fee-based monitoring support if monitoring requirements are identified through the IRB review process, or the study team requests EQ monitoring support.
+EQ may provide fee-based monitoring support if monitoring requirements are identified through the IRB review process.

-As a part of AAHRPP accreditation, EQ is required to conduct annual post-approval reviews.
-EQ also conducts reviews at the request of the IRB or a Principal Investigator.
-EQ uses a risk-based approach when identifying studies for annual reviews.
-See EQ SOP 6.1 Post-Approval Reviews.
-It can be helpful to request an internal EQ review when a study team is new to research, the level of risk for a study has increased, or it is known that an outside auditor will be reviewing a specific study.
+As part of AAHRPP accreditation and HHRI’s commitment to the safety of its research participants, EQ conducts annual not for cause post-approval audits.
+EQ also conducts audits at the request of the IRB or a Principal Investigator.
+EQ uses a risk-based approach when identifying studies for the annual audits.
+It can be helpful to request an internal EQ audit when a study team is new to research, the level of risk for a study has increased, or it is known that an outside auditor will be reviewing a specific study.